Irvine Carters Society & Marymass - from Noah's Ark to 2022

 Marymass Saturday - The consumption of alcohol in public places is no longer permitted.
 This policy, introduced in 2007, makes Marymass Saturday more enjoyable for all those in attendance.
 There is a designated beer tent on Irvine Moor.

-With great sadness, and with sympathy to his family, Irvine Carters Society noted the passing, in February 2015, of Past Captain Sandy Muir.
+Past Captain Sandy Muir, who died in Feb.
+2015.
 He had helped to organise 46 Marymass festivals.
-Current interim Captain Danny Kerr said "It's because of men like Sandy that its tradition is still alive today."
-Described by Brian Donohoe as a "friendly, likeable chap", Sandy did much of the information gathering for this website (its technical organiser enjoying many cups of tea in Sandy's company during the process of getting all its content right).
+Captain Danny Kerr said "It's because of men like Sandy that its tradition is still alive today."
+Described by Brian Donohoe as a "friendly, likeable chap", Sandy did much of the information gathering for this website (its technical organiser enjoying many cups of tea in Sandy's company during the process of getting the content right).

-Designed and maintained by Ian Dickson, Vindogara Software
+Designed and since maintained by Ian Dickson, Vindogara Software